jmloudis/XpanxionRestApiProject/README.md

 - created a few custom queires to grab CustomerId, FirstName & LastName

 #Service
-- IMplemented a Service Interface & ServiceImpl Class to implement the methods in the interface
+- Implemented a Service Interface & ServiceImpl Class to implement the methods in the interface

 # Controller
 - Created RESTful API's using CRUD operations

+# Testing
+- Used Postman to test the API endpoints